ai-systems-today/ai-systems.today.github.io/content/guides/_index.md

 title: Blog
 description: Thoughts and ideas from AI Systems Today
 cascade:
-  showDate: false
+  showDate: true
-  showAuthor: false
+  showAuthor: true
-  invertPagination: true
+  invertPagination: false
 type: default
 ---

 {{< lead >}}
-Thoughts and ideas from AI Systems Today
+Thoughts and ideas from AI SYSTEMS TODAY
 {{< /lead >}}

 <!-- **Blowfish user?** To add your guide to this list, [check the template](/guides/template/). -->